NanoNets/nanonets-python-wrapper/README.md

 ## Preparing training data
 The training data, needs to be put into a dictionary format where
-1. for image classification models -
+* for image classification models -
-keys - filepaths/urls of images
+ * keys - filepaths/urls of images
-values - labels for each image
+ * values - labels for each image
-2. for multilabel classification models -
+* for multilabel classification models -
-keys - filepaths/urls of images
+ * keys - filepaths/urls of images
-values - list of labels for each image
+ * values - list of labels for each image
-3. for object detection models -
+* for object detection models -
-keys - filepaths of images
+ * keys - filepaths of images
-values - annotation paths for each image
+ * values - annotation paths for each image (XML or JSON)
-NOTE - annotations can be in XML or JSON format.
-4. for OCR models -
+* for OCR models -
-keys - filepaths of images
+ * keys - filepaths of images
-values - annotation paths for each image
+ * values - annotation paths for each image (XML or JSON)
-NOTE - annotations can be in XML or JSON format.

 you can look into the data/annotations directory to get a better idea.